 Business degrees, or even management degrees, provide great background if you want to apply for a position.
 However, depending on the industry, the hiring managers may be looking for one of the following:

 - A bachelor’s degree in any major (many C2C students opt for the University Studies degree because it can help them use their past credits to reach graduation most quickly)

 - Industry-specific degrees or certifications (for instance, the Project Management Professional certification for project managers or other trade certifications)

 Pursuing additional education like an associate or bachelor’s degree could give you the edge that will help you advance into managerial positions.

 How C2C can help

 All of the community colleges and public universities in Mississippi can help you prepare for a path into management.
-Thankfully, each of these higher ed institutions also participate in the Complete 2 Compete (C2C) program.
+Thankfully, each of these higher ed institutions also participates in the Complete 2 Compete (C2C) program.
 C2C helps adults with some college credits go back to college to graduate.

 Here are a few of the resources C2C offers to former college students in Mississippi:

-- C2C Coaches are experts in helping adults find the fastest path to their college degree, and in sharing resources that can help with finances, academics, schedules, and more!
+- C2C Coaches are experts in helping adults find the fastest path to their college degree and in sharing resources that can help with finances, academics, schedules, and more!
 Learn about coaches.

 - The C2C Grant is available for almost all C2C participants.
 Qualifying adults receive $1000 per semester toward educational expenses.
 Learn about the grant.